Remembering Sir Stamford Raffles, founder and first President of ZSL.

 Sophia Hull was born in Millman Street, London, on the 5th May 1786.
 She met Raffles in Cheltenham in August 1816 and they were married in February 1817.

-Sophia accompanied Raffles on his voyage to Sumatra.
+Sophia accompanied Raffles on his voyage to Bencoolen (today's Bengkulu) in Sumatra.
 Her first child was actually born on board the ship during the journey; curiously, Raffles himself had been born at sea.
-Sophia spent seven years in the East with Raffles, intrepidly travelling with him on many dangerous treks.
+Sophia spent seven years in Bengkulu with Raffles, intrepidly travelling with him on many dangerous treks.

-In the ‘Memoir’ Sophia uses his letters and her recollections to illustrate her husband’s achievements in the East, including founding Singapore.
-She also records the many tragedies that hit the couple: the death of four of her five young children, the illnesses and deaths of their friends and colleagues, and the terrible loss of all their possessions and Sir Stamford’s papers and specimen collection in a fire on board ship, just as they were about to depart for England.
+In the ‘Memoir’ Sophia uses his letters and her recollections to illustrate her husband’s achievements in Southeast Asia, including the founding of a trading post on the island of Singapore.
+She also records the many tragedies that hit the couple: the death of four of her five young children, the illnesses and deaths of their friends and colleagues, and the terrible loss of all their possessions and Sir Stamford’s papers and specimen collection in a fire on board ship, just as they were about to depart for England in 1824.

 The couple had a few happy years at home in England, but after only nine years of marriage Raffles died, shortly after founding the Zoological Society in 1826.